 Federal employees, who are participants of FERS, the Civil Service Retirement System (CSRS), or equivalent retirement systems, as provided by statute, and members of the uniformed services, are eligible to join the Plan immediately upon being hired.
 Generally, FERS employees are those employees hired on or after January 1, 1984, while CSRS employees are employees hired before January 1, 1984, who have not elected to convert to FERS.
 Each group has different rules that govern contribution rates.
+As of December 31, 2011, there were approximately 4.5 million participants in the Plan, with approximately 2.9 million contributing their own money.
 As of December 31, 2010, there were approximately 4.4 million participants in the Plan, with approximately 2.9 million contributing their own money.
-As of December 31, 2009, there were approximately 4.3 million participants in the Plan, with approximately 2.8 million contributing their own money.

 Contributions-The Plan is a defined contribution plan and, as such, the law specifies how much an employee may contribute and how much the employing agency must contribute to each FERS employee's account.
-No participant could contribute more than the Internal Revenue Service (IRS) elective deferral limit of \$16,500 for 2009 and 2010.
-In addition, participants age 50 and older, who are already contributing the maximum amount of contributions for which they are eligible, may make supplemental tax-deferred catch-up contributions (up to \$5,500 in 2009 and 2010) from their basic pay.
+No participant under age 50 could contribute more than the Internal Revenue Service (IRS) elective deferral limit of \$16,500 for 2010 and 2011.
+Participants age 50 and older who are already contributing the maximum amount of contributions for which they are eligible may make supplemental tax-deferred catch-up contributions (up to \$5,500 in 2010 and 2011) from their basic pay.
 FERS participants are entitled to receive agency matching contributions on the first 5 percent of basic pay that they contribute each pay period, according to a formula prescribed by FERSA (5 United States Code (U.S.C.) § 8432(c)).
 For FERS employees, their employing agencies also contribute an agency automatic contribution equal to 1 percent of each employee's basic pay each pay period, as prescribed by FERSA (5 U.S.C. § 8432 (c)).
 Uniformed services members may also contribute up to 100% of designated special pay, incentive pay, and bonuses.
-The Federal Government or uniformed services does not match amounts contributed by CSRS employees or uniformed services members.)2 One provision of the 2009 Thrift Savings Plan Enhancement Act (P.L.
-111-31) requires civilian Federal Agencies to automatically enroll newly hired (and rehired) eligible employees unless the employee makes an affirmative election not to participate in the Fund or to participate at other than the default rate of three percent.
+The Federal Government or uniformed services does not match amounts contributed by CSRS employees or uniformed services members.2 Under the 2009 Thrift Savings Plan Enhancement Act (P.L.
+111-31) civilian Federal Agencies are required to automatically enroll newly hired (and rehired) eligible employees unless the employee makes an affirmative election not to participate in the Plan or to participate at other than the default rate of three percent.
 This provision was implemented in August 2010.

 1 Members of the uniformed services who are serving in a combat zone earn tax-exempt pay.
-Tax-exempt pay does not count towards this elective deferral limit.
+Contributions from tax-exempt pay do not count towards this elective deferral limit.